SarKaa/Run-batch-from-C/README.md

 But wait, I missed the main bit: as you're just saving the batch as a text-based resource, it doesn't register as a threat and you don't get the windows defender alerts from it, unlike almost every other batch to exe convertor.

-For more information on how it works check out the comments I added in the code (batch.c, batch.rc and Makefile all have comments)
+For more information on how it works check out the comments I added in the code (batch.c, batch.rc and Makefile all have comments).
+My other project [jailm8 for windows](https://github.com/SarKaa/jailm8-windows) uses a modified version of this code for its backend/CLI interface, so be sure to check that out to see how it works.

 I am nowhere near the tidiest with my code, or the most knowledgable, so if you spot any improvements or problems be sure to submit an issue or pull request.

-If you have a choice, I would still recommend writing your app in an actual programming language, as it's just not pracrical or good practice to write apps like this.
+If you have a choice, I would still recommend writing your app in an actual programming language, as it's just not practical or good practice to write apps like this.
+I know I made [jailm8 for windows](https://github.com/SarKaa/jailm8-windows) using some of this code, but that's because it requires aspects of this code and its much easier to run other executables from batch.

 ## INSTRUCTIONS:
 Pretty simple really, and once you've done this, you won't need to do it ever again.
 Just edit the batch as if you're coding an app in it ;)